Occupation - but which?

 “Instead of surfing the internet haphazardly, the first question you should ask yourself is which topics and tasks are of particular interest to you, are particularly great fun and which give the impression that they are easy to handle.
 But you should also consider the assessments of your surroundings in your own considerations. ”

-What do self-assessment procedures do?
+Advice can help with career planning: What do self-assessment procedures do?

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.